Enalean/tuleap/docs/secure-coding-practices.md

 * hashed in an appropriate manner when the need is only to compare it against another value
   * passwords and user provided secrets must be hashed using a key derivation function designed for this use case, use [`StandardPasswordHandler::computeHashPassword()`](../src/common/User/Password/StandardPasswordHandler.php)
-  * for randomly generated keys like personal access keys use the ["split token" pattern](../src/common/Authentication/SplitToken/)
+  * for randomly generated keys like personal access keys, use the ["split token" pattern](../src/common/Authentication/SplitToken/)
-* encrypted using [`SymmetricCrypto::encrypt()`](../src/common/Cryptography/SymmetricLegacy2024/SymmetricCrypto.php) if accessing
+* encrypted using [`SymmetricCrypto::encrypt()`](../src/common/Cryptography/Symmetric/SymmetricCrypto.php) if accessing
-  the plaintext value is required
+  the plaintext value is required.
+The [`EncryptionAdditionalData`](../src/common/Cryptography/Symmetric/EncryptionAdditionalData.php) must be unique to the value, i.e. it should not match a value in another DB table or in another row or column of the same DB table.

 #### While processing a request